JessicaBarclay/JessicaBarclay/README.md

 ### Hey, I'm Jess 👋

 #### A London based Software Engineer working on Event Driven systems at Just Eat Takeaway
-Passionate about C#, ASP.NET Core, AWS and Serverless technologies ☁️
+Passionate about C#, ASP.NET Core and Serverless technologies ☁️

 #### Languages and Tools: